 The taper of the hook in the drawing is more pronounced than is typically seen with extant older bone hooks of that design, which is otherwise about the same as that of the ice cream cone hooks.
 There is also a form that retains the length of a shepherd’s hook and has a strong taper, but adopts the ascendent round cross section flattening it only toward the tip.

 Such hooks have been dismissed as intended for tatting, rather than crochet, because of their short length.
 If anything, though, this might be expected to reflect the preference of an accustomed user of flat hooks.
 The tips are also far larger than is appropriate for tatting, which as a form of lace now normally uses a fine gauge steel crochet hook as the adjunct tool.
-The bone hook shown below is clearly intended for that craft as indicated by a uniform thickness of 1 mm, the chain and ring, and its small tip.
+The upper hook in the next photo is clearly intended for tatting as indicated by a uniform thickness of 1 mm, the chain and ring, and its small tip.

 The other types of hooks considered here are all found in the craft literature, but what might be called a conical shepherd’s hook is not similarly corroborated.
 Conical hooks are also sometimes found together with awls of matching proportion and decoration, suggesting paired tools for making or widening an opening, and then pulling something through it.